 Young Widower Saves the Life of New Wife’s College Roommate

-Just as they began building a new blended family, a letter arrived from Kim’s longtime Stanford friend Melinda, who was facing polycystic kidney disease and urgently needed a live donor transplant.
-Kim was ready to step forward, but in a twist no one expected, it was Steve, her new husband, who turned out to be the perfect match.
+Just as they were finding their rhythm, a letter arrived from Kim’s longtime Stanford friend Melinda, who was facing polycystic kidney disease and urgently needed a live donor transplant.
+Kim was ready to step forward, but in a twist that deepened their bond, it was Steve—her new husband—who turned out to be the perfect match.
+His decision to donate a kidney didn’t just save Melinda’s life, it gave her children more time with their mom and forever connected three families in gratitude.

 In This Episode You Will Learn